 I'm the co-author, with Bill Cheswick, of the book Firewalls and Internet Security: Repelling the Wily Hacker.
 The second edition had Aviel D. Rubin as an additional author.
 I've also written Thinking Security.

 While a graduate student, I helped create USENET.
-For this, the statute of limitations having expired, I and two others perpetrators (Tom Truscott and Jim Ellis) were awarded the 1995 Usenix Lifetime Achievement Award, known, appropriately enough, as "The Flame".
+For this, the statute of limitations having expired, I and two others perpetrators (Tom Truscott and the late Jim Ellis) were awarded the 1995 Usenix Lifetime Achievement Award, known, appropriately enough, as "The Flame".
 The Usenix Lifetime Achievement Award recognizes and celebrates singular contributions to the Unix community in both intellectual achievement and service.
 USENET was an experiment started in 1979 to create an electronic bulletin board to facilitate the posting and reading of news messages and notices.
 Today it has more than 10,000 discussion groups, known as newsgroups, on a wide variety of subjects, tens of thousands of USENET sites, and many millions of participants.

-I've been very active in the IETF, especially the Security Area.
+I hadd been very active in the IETF, especially the Security Area.
 I was a member of the Internet Architecture Board from 1996-2002; I was Security Area co-director, and hence a member of the Internet Engineering Steering Group (IESG) from 2002-2004.